simoninireland/epydemic/doc/cookbook/dynamic-population.rst

 we need to extend the methods where the interaction occurs.
 Let's suppose we've decided that all added nodes will be marked as :attr:`SIR.SUSCEPTIBLE`, and that all deleted nodes will just disappear.

-We can code this up by sub-classing :class:`AddDelete` and adding two methods to our class definition:
+We need the addition-deletion process to be able to access to disease process.
+We can do this by creating a process sequence with named components.
+We'll call the disease process 'disease' and the addition-deletion process 'population'.
+Now, *if* the addition-deletion process is combined with a disease process, it can make use of that process as part of its definition:

 .. code-block:: python